Fishery Improvement Project

 Peruvian hake (Merluccius gayi peruanus)

-Reactivated FIP Stage according to CASS progress table: 3, FIP is encouraging improvements
+Reactivated FIP Stage according to CASS progress table: 4, FIP is delivering improvements in policies or practices

 FIP Rating according to the MSC benchmarking Tool: Initial (0.63, Sep 2017)

-FIP profile at FisheryProgress.org: Peruvian hake – industrial bottom trawl (Sep, 2017)
+FIP Profile at FisheryProgress.org: Peruvian hake – industrial bottom trawl (Nov 2017)

 FAO Area 87.
 Peruvian waters between parallels 03°30’S and 06°00’S.